 A-Gas can also help you dispose of your Halon.
 Occasionally, owners of ozone depleting chemicals may select destruction as a preferable option, especially if their corporate policies require permanent disposal of all ODS’s (Ozone Depleting Substances), Class 1 CFC’s and Halons.
 A-Gas stands ready to accept these unwanted agents for destruction.
-This program is located in Bowling Green, Ohio and can achieve destruction effiencies up to 99.9999%.
+This program is located in Bowling Green, Ohio and can achieve destruction efficiencies up to 99.9999%.

 Can I buy used Halon?

-No; when you buy a system container of Halon that has not been recycled and laboratory tested, you cannot be assured of what is in it.
+Yes; you can buy used Halon, but when you buy a system container of Halon that has not been recycled and laboratory tested, you cannot be assured of what is in it.
 A-Gas takes great pride in selling only recycled and laboratory certified products.
 Always demand laboratory certifications for each tank or cylinder containing Halon.
 Visit NFPA for guidelines of refilling Halon.

 What are clean agents and how are they used?